vplesko/OrbLang/docs/pages/advanced_concepts_fractal_syntax.md

 ---
 # {{ page.title }}

 Orb's syntax tends to be more on the open-ended side.
-For example, call instructions can get their function from another instruction.
+We saw that each node is processed by first processing its starting node, then operating on the arguments depending on what the starting node represented.
+Very often, these child nodes can be nested code that returns something.

+For example, we can define a function in a call instruction and then immediately call it.

 ```
 import "std/io.orb";

 fnc main () () {
-    (lam (x:i32 y:i32) () { std.println x; std.println y; }) 100 200;
+    (lam (x:i32 y:i32) () { std.println (+ x y); }) 100 200;
 };
 ```

-Special forms can be returned from macros.
+You may even return special forms from a macro and use them as the starting node, should you ever need to.

 ```
 mac getSym () {